Three questions behavioral health practices must ask

 What is happening with the technology?

 The software itself plays a vital role in the successful operation of your practice.
-Because software systems are designed to handle a specific workload, any undue stress will result in performance loss.
-It’s not uncommon for a practice to experience slowness or even system crashes as its caseload increases over time.
-It is a sure sign that your practice has outgrown its EHR, and it is worth considering how much production loss the business is willing to put up with.
+Does it fall short of the functional and user experience needs of providers, patients, and staff?
+In other words, is it a good fit for your practice?
+If not, it is a sure sign that your practice has outgrown its EHR, and it is worth considering how much loss of efficiency the business is willing to put up with.

 What is happening in the industry?

 The behavioral healthcare industry continually changes.
-In just the past few years major changes in health care such as ICD-10, various state EHR mandates, and CPT updates have rolled out, changing the dynamics of care.
+In just the past few years major changes in health care such as increased telehealth demand, patient expectations, ICD-10 and ICD-11, various state EHR mandates, and CPT updates have rolled out, changing the dynamics of care.

 A good indication of whether or not your practice has outgrown its EHR is how well you can adapt to changes.
-In the instance of ICD-10, many modern solutions feature some form of crosswalking that made the transition easy, but without it, the burden fell on staff to translate codes.
-Industry changes shouldn’t always equate to extra work for providers, clinicians, and administrators, but more often than not they do when the EHR is underperforming.
+In the instance of telehealth demand, some EHR vendors simply bolted on 3rd party telehealth technology, creating additional work for providers and patients in a separate system.
+Others built native, integrated telehealth solutions.
+When it comes to changes in ICD coding, some systems make transitions easy, but with others, the burden falls on staff to find the right codes.
+Industry changes don’t have to mean extra work for providers, clinicians, and administrators, but more often than not they do when the EHR is underperforming.